kasukp/Sudoku-Solver/README.md

 # Sudoku Solver
- A Sudoku solver using real solving techniques.
+ A Sudoku solver using real life solving techniques.

  Currently under development.

  For now it only attempts to solve the board using the standard rules

- Therefore it can only solve very easy boards
+ Therefore it can only solve **very easy** boards

+ You can copy sudoku puzzles from: https://sudoku.coach/en/home